giuliojiang/pbrt-v3-IILE/README.md

 ## .pbrt file

-To enable the IISPT integrator, use `iispt` as integrator.
+To enable the IILE integrator, use `iispt` as integrator.
 For example

 ```
 Sampler "sobol" "integer pixelsamples" 1